Dementedduck/Bubble-Sort/README.md

 # Bubble-Sort
-A simple sorting algorithm called bubble sort made in ruby
+A simple sorting algorithm called bubble sort that is made in ruby.

+Part of the Odin Project